missuse/ragp/README.md

 Example: scan motifs for N-glycosylation
 ----------------------------------------

 N-glycosylation is frequent in secreted proteins.
 To scan the amino acid motifs for N-glycosylation the function `scan_nglc` can be used.
 Detection is based on [PROSITE pattern PS00001](https://prosite.expasy.org/PDOC00001).
-Mean local hydrophilicity \[hopp\_prediction\_1981\] is used to assess if the asparagines are buried:
+Mean local hydrophilicity (Hopp and Woods 1981) is used to assess if the asparagines are buried:

 ``` r
 at_nglc <- scan_nglc(at_nsp,